Make A Gift

 – Physics major, Deputy Project Manager, Systems Engineer and Beam Steering Team Lead, Sam ensures that all of the teams are working within their design requirements, are within their budgets, and fills in as Project Manager when necessary.
 As Beam Steering Team Lead he is responsible for guiding and assisting team members as they research, code, and test various algorithms to achieve Beam Steering with a 4x4 Planar array.

 Undergraduate co-op scholars Fall 2017

-Jared will be working to help 3D print a full scale model of the CubeSat to use as help with assembly procedure documentation.
+– Jared works with thermal control system design.
+He will be working to help 3D print a full scale model of the CubeSat to use as help with assembly procedure documentation.
 Jared will also be helping to continue the thermal team's computational simulations in order to finalize the thermal control design.
 Lastly, he will assist the team in performing thermal environmental tests during the final stages of the project in order to help validate thermal requirements.

 Undergraduate co-op scholars Summer 2017

 - Nicholas works with the structures team, specifically focusing on solar panel deployment and mounting electrical components.
 His experience involved using SolidWorks to design the general structure of the satellite and deploy-able mechanisms.
 Utilizing 3D printers and laser cutters, he has contributed to the general prototyping and design of experiments.
 He is also responsible for risk assessment and IDAF matrices.

 – Divyanshu works with the power team to develop an overall system logic which will dictate how much power each subsystem gets at what times so we are never in a power deficit during our orbits.
 I have also been working with the structures team to develop and test a unique solar panel deployment mechanism using an electrically heated nichrome wire as a thermal knife.